MarkSharban/-About-Me/README.md

 - 🙋‍♂️ All about me is at [My Website](https://markisz.github.io/First-Portfolio/) <br/>
 - 👀 I’m interested in ...
 Web-development <br/>
 - 📫 How to reach me ...
 My WhatsApp(+32476088305) <br/>
-- 🌱I'm currently learning Javascript <br/>
+- 🌱I'm currently learning JavaScript <br/>
 - ⚡Interesting fact about me, I play Shogi <br/>